Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 Gregory S. Clark - Symantec Corp.

 I think Nick makes a good comment.
 Looking at the second half, it's a big ramp in the second half.
 We understand that.
 We've got a pipe to support it.
 We've got capacity to support it.
 We have to execute the closure of that pipe.
 We feel good about our ability to do that.
 We do have a good mix of transactions in there.
 Some are very large because the Integrated Digital Safety platform is working which is driving deal size up.
-There may be some timing in there, but we are definitely confident about the outlook, and especially the long-term (01:02:48) for what we're up to.
+There may be some timing in there, but we are definitely confident about the outlook, and especially the long-term outlook for what we're up to.

 Operator